stevenandrewcarter/AspIdentityTestBed/README.md

 Simple example to demostrate Roles in the ASP.NET Identity Framework

-## ClaimsAuthorization
+## ClaimsBasedAuthorization

-Simple example to demostrate Claims in the ASP.NET Identity Framework
+Simple example to demostrate Claims in the ASP.NET Identity Framework.
+Claims Authorization is really just an extension of the Role Based Authorization.

+# References

+[ASP.NET Identity 2.1 with ASP.NET Web API 2.2](http://bitoftech.net/2015/01/21/asp-net-identity-2-with-asp-net-web-api-2-accounts-management/): Claims and Role Based Authorization is based on this series of articles.